-Unauthorized collaboration with others on papers or projects can also lead to a charge of plagiarism.
-If in doubt, consult the instructor or seek assistance from the staff of University Teaching & Learning Center (68 PLC, 541-346-3226).
-In addition, it is plagiarism to submit as your own any academic exercise (for example, written work, printing, computer program, art or design work, musical composition, and choreography) prepared totally or in part by another.
-Plagiarism also includes submitting work in which portions were substantially produced by someone acting as a tutor or editor.
-Other forms of academic dishonesty include (see the Conduct website for definitions):
+Unauthorized collaboration with others on papers or projects can also lead to an allegation of academic misconduct.
+This also includes submitting work in which portions were substantially produced by someone acting as a tutor or editor.
+If in doubt, students should consult their instructor or seek assistance from the staff of University Teaching & Learning Center (68 PLC, 541-346-3226.

+Other forms of academic misconduct include (see the Student Conduct Code website for definitions):

 - Fabrication

 - Cheating

-- Academic Misconduct
+- Providing False Information (academic fraud)